habbis/ansible_role_proxmox_deploy_vm/README.md

 converge.yml here you call the role so molecule can run it just like a site.yml file.

+When using jenkins it looks like this.

 ```
+---
 - name: Converge
   hosts: all
   become: true